 For background on what this project is about, read this post.

-A draft of the full plan document is now available.
-Links to this document are available from this blog post on the official project website.
-I have reproduced the links from that post below.
-(These three downloads use something called Dropbox.
-If you click the ‘download’ button and select ‘direct download’, it should download the file to your computer.
-That’s what worked for me, anyway.)
+The adopted version of the full plan document is now available.
+Links to this document are available from the Adopted Plan page on the official project website.
+I have reproduced links from that post below.
+(Note the sizes of these files before downloading – some are large.)

 PPSP Posts: Below is a list of all previous PPSP posts on this project (most recent first):